Scene-aware Unity Save system

 }

 The only GetSaveObject method has the component return a serializable data object to be saved by the save system.
-This save object will then be passed into the SetupFromSaveObject method when loading save state again.
+This save object will then be passed into the SetupFromSaveObject method when loading the save state again.
 So from the component perspective, all it needs to know is how to serialize its state and how to apply that serialized state to itself again.

 Wrapping It Up